-The Bucket Two phase will include further discussion with the region's managers and stakeholder through focused meetings or online forums, and will take place during the interim time period between the RME categorical review and Program amendment.
+The Bucket Two phase will include further discussion with the region's managers and stakeholder, and will take place during the interim time period between the RME categorical review and Program amendment.

 3.3.1) Research Approach

 Research of critical uncertainties, such as factors limiting abundance and condition of fish and wildlife, increases the Council's and others' understanding of fish, wildlife and their habitats.
 Enhancing the Council's understanding should lead to better decisions about which actions to recommend for implementation through the Program.